-Community Center Supervisor means the city parks and recreation department staff who has been assigned responsibility for city youth programs.
+Recreation supervisor means the city parks and recreation department staff who has been assigned responsibility for city youth programs.

-Youth program(s) means city youth programs consisting of the summer day camp program, mobile recreation program, after school care program and other non-school day programs which last one week (five days) or longer.
+Youth program(s) means city youth programs consisting of the summer day camp program, mobile recreation program and other non-school day programs which last one week (five days) or longer.

-b.
-Organization.

-- i.
+- b.
+Organization. - i.
 The governing body of the city youth program is the city council. - ii.
 Implementation of the youth program standards of care is the responsibility of the parks and recreation department director and departmental staff.